-- (A) Transportation-Related Amenities must be publicly accessible. - (B) Eligible costs for Transportation-Related Amenities Capital Projects are limited to:

-- (i) Capital improvements that are publicly accessible and provide supportive amenities to cyclists, pedestrians, and transit riders (i.e. bike parking, bus shelter, benches, street trees, etc.) within the defined Project Area meeting the transit requirements detailed in Section 102 (c) or (d). - (ii) Soft costs such as those incidentally but directly related to construction project plans, specifications and estimates including, but not limited to, planning, engineering, construction management, architectural, and other design work, environmental impact reports and assessments, appraisals, legal expenses, and necessary easements.
-Soft costs shall not exceed 10 percent of total AHSC Program award. - (iii) Each AHSC application may budget up to 2 percent of their total funding request for Employment Benefits and Outcomes Reporting.
-This amount will scale with the size of the Applicant's funding request.
-Applicants should consider the size of their loan and grant funded project components when allocating this item into capital cost budgets.
-Employment Benefits and Outcomes Reporting costs are not included within the soft costs cap. - (iv) Activity Delivery Costs that are associated with the implementation of the Capital Project not to exceed 10 percent of the costs associated with the Capital Project. - (v) Other Capital Project costs required as a condition of local approval for the Capital Project, as approved by the Department.
+- (A) Transportation-Related Amenities must be publicly accessible. - (B) Eligible costs for Transportation-Related Amenities Capital Projects are limited to: - (i) Capital improvements that are publicly accessible and provide supportive amenities to cyclists, pedestrians, and transit riders (i.e. bike parking, bus shelter, benches, street trees, etc.) within the defined Project Area meeting the transit requirements detailed in Section 102 (c) or (d). - (ii) Soft costs such as those incidentally but directly related to construction project plans, specifications and estimates including, but not limited to, planning, engineering, construction management, architectural, and other design work, environmental impact reports and assessments, appraisals, legal expenses, and necessary easements.
+Soft costs shall not exceed 10 percent of total AHSC Program award. - (iii) Activity Delivery Costs that are associated with the implementation of the Capital Project not to exceed 10 percent of the costs associated with the Capital Project. - (iv) Other Capital Project costs required as a condition of local approval for the Capital Project, as approved by the Department.